plstcharles/thelper/USAGE.rst

         "torch_seed": 0,      # (otherwise, random seed will be picked and printed in logs) "numpy_seed": 0,
         "random_seed": 0,
-        "workers": 4,         # use 4 threads to load independent minibatches in parallel "base_transforms": [  # defines list of operations to apply to ALL loaded samples {   # first, normalize 8-bit images to the [-1, 1] range
+        "workers": 4,         # means that we will be loading 4 minibatches in parallel "base_transforms": [  # defines the list of operations to apply to all loaded samples {
+                # first, normalize 8-bit images to the [-1, 1] range
                 "operation": "thelper.transforms.NormalizeMinMax",
                 "params": {
                     "min": [127, 127, 127],
                     "max": [255, 255, 255]
                 }
             },
+            {
-            {   # next, resize the CIFAR10 images to 224x224 for the model
+                # next, resize the CIFAR10 images to 224x224 for the model
                 "operation": "thelper.transforms.Resize",
                 "params": {
                     "dsize": [224, 224]
                 }
             },
+            {
-            {   # finally, transform the opencv/numpy arrays to torch.Tensor arrays
+                # finally, transform the opencv/numpy arrays to torch.Tensor arrays
                 "operation": "torchvision.transforms.ToTensor"
             }
         ],
-        # we reserve 20% of the samples from the training data parser for validation
+        # we reserve 20% of the samples from the training parser for validation
         "train_split": {
             "cifar10_train": 0.8
         },
         "valid_split": {
             "cifar10_train": 0.2
         },
-        # we use 100% of the samples from the test data parser for testing
+        # we use 100% of the samples from the test parser for testing
         "test_split": {
             "cifar10_test": 1.0
         }